sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 * The ICP Main Portal running on `https://mycluster.icp:8443`
 * The ICP4I Platform Navigator running on: `https://mycluster.icp/integration`

-You will normally access all of the individual components' portals from the ICP4I Platform Navigator, but if you need to access the URLs directly, we list them here for you:
+You will normally access all of the individual components' portals from the ICP4I Platform Navigator, but if you want to access the URLs directly, we list them here for you:

 * IBM MQ Portal on `https://mycluster.icp:31681/ibmmq/console/`
 * IBM Event Streams on `https://mycluster.icp/integration/instance/es`